 I am not usually one to spout my deep, personal feelings publicly, but, as the White mother of a Black teenager, I am raw.
 I am raw, I am tired, and I am scared.
 I want you to know that I see you.
 I see the way you see me when I am out … Continue reading I see how you see me.

-There are four people in my family - my husband, my two daughters, and me.
+There are four people in my family.
 Some of us are White.
 Some of us are Black.
 Some of us are Jewish.
 Some of us are Catholic.
 Some of us don't know what we are yet, but we try to be good people.
-All of us are … Continue reading I live in the spaces in-between.
+All of us are American.
+Some of us are Swiss, too.
+And … Continue reading I live in the spaces in-between.